Story: Introduced land birds

-The galah (Cacatua roseicapilla), native to Australia, is a pink cockatoo with grey wings.
-Cage escapees have established a small population between South Auckland and northern Waikato – probably fewer than 150 birds.
+The galah (Eolophus roseicapillus), native to Australia, is a pink cockatoo with grey wings.
+Cage escapees have established a small population centred on Pōnui Island and the nearby Hūnua district – probably fewer than 100 birds.

 A parrot native to south-east Australia, the eastern rosella (Platycercus eximius) is about 25 centimetres long and 110 grams in weight – larger than most native New Zealand parakeets.

 It has distinctive white cheeks against a red head, face and chest.
 The underbody is yellow, while its wings and long tail are indigo to green.
 Eastern rosellas call a ringing ‘kwink kwink’ as they fly, and they also chatter and screech.
 They have a two-note whistle similar to that of a bellbird.

 A shipment of eastern rosellas, and a few crimson rosellas, was released off the Otago heads around 1910, after being denied entry by customs officials.
 By the early 2000s this Dunedin population was the main South Island group of eastern rosellas.

 A separate population was established near Auckland prior to 1920, and another in Wellington around 1960.
 Eastern rosellas are now widespread in the southern North Island and north of Taupō.
 They are found mainly in open forest, urban parks, farmland, gardens and orchards.

 Crimson rosellas (Platycercus elegans) are popular cage birds, but are probably extinct in the wild in New Zealand.
 Adults are crimson with blue cheeks, wings and tail, while juveniles are green with red crown, bib and undertail.
 At about 130 grams and 35 centimetres, they are slightly heavier and longer than the eastern rosella.